OldManUmby/Sundered-Shadows/Manuscript/10-Characters.md

 ### Generating Ability Scores

-Except where noted in their lineage, all races generate ability scores as follows.
-Roll 3d6 and tally the dice; repeat this process for each ability in order.
+Except where noted in their lineage, all races generate ability scores the same.
+Roll 3d6 and tally the dice; repeat this process for each ability in order. `Upon completion, the player may swap any two ability scores.`

 ### Age

+The following age categories are used throughout the ruleset for all characters and creatures alike.

 ***Infant.*** <!--add copy here-->